 Character strings can be used to provide a name or label for each element of an axis.
 This is particularly useful for discrete axes (section 4.5).
 For instance, if a data variable contains time series of observational data from a number of observing stations, it may be convenient to provide the names of the stations as labels for the elements of the station dimension (Section H.2, "Time Series Data").
-Example H.1, "Point data" illustrates another application for labels.
+There are several other uses for labels in CF. For instance, Northward heat transport in Atlantic Ocean shows the use of labels to indicate geographic regions.

 Character strings labelling the elements of an axis are regarded as string-valued auxiliary coordinate variables.
 The coordinates attribute of the data variable names the variable that contains the string array.
-An application processing the variables listed in the coordinates attribute can recognize a string-valued auxiliary coordinate variable because it contains an array of character data.
-The inner dimension (last dimension in CDL terms) is the maximum length of each string, and the other dimensions are axis dimensions.
-If a character variable has only one dimension (the maximum length of the string), it is regarded as a string-valued scalar coordinate variable, analogous to a numeric scalar coordinate variable (see Section 5.7, "Scalar Coordinate Variables")
+An application processing the variables listed in the coordinates attribute can recognize a string-valued auxiliary coordinate variable because it has a type of char or string.
+If the variable has a type of char, the inner dimension (last dimension in CDL terms) is the maximum length of each string, and the other dimensions are axis dimensions.
+If an auxiliary coordinate variable has a type of string and has no dimensions, or has a type of char and has only one dimension (the maximum length of the string), it is a string-valued scalar coordinate variable (see Section 5.7, "Scalar Coordinate Variables").
+As such, it has the same information content and can be used in the same contexts as a string-valued auxiliary coordinate variable of a size one dimension.
+This is a convenience feature.